plasma4/RuntimeFS/README.md

 | **Encryption (folder-based)** | ✅ Yes | ❌ No | ❌ No |
 | **Export (including encryption)** | ✅ Mostly streamed to disk | ⚠️ RAM only (crashes if too big) | ⚠️ RAM only (crashes if too big) |

+## URL Persistence & Location Spoofing
+URL Persistence is an informal term that means that websites store data along with URLs.
+Examples include the Ruffle emulator (in `localStorage`) and Unity (in `IndexedDB`).
+If you export data from `example.com/v1/` and try to import it to `example.com/v2/` (or to different domains), it probably won't work.

+Because of this problem, you must normalize these URL keys during exporting or importing with a mock location object (and replace `document.URL` if needed).
+See a **standardized** RuntimeFS location spoofer in [LittleExport](https://github.com/plasma4/LittleExport).

 ## Notes
 There are also additional (private) variations of RuntimeFS for site hosters and developers, so do reach out to me on Discord (`@1_e0`) if you need a better implementation, encounter issues, or need clarification!

 Not all applications will work!
 Out of the many sites I tested, there were the main reasons why they broke, even with custom headers:
 - The application requests something externally (this might not always break, but sometimes sites are strict!).
 ServiceWorkers cannot intercept these anyway.
 - Somewhere in the application, sync AJAX is used.
+There is sadly no simple workaround.
 (This type of request is also being phased out from browsers gradually; I've tried getting this working with `Atomics` and web workers but it sadly isn't fixable.)
 - The application isn't compiled yet, such as on a Vite GitHub download.
 - The application requests URLs from root (`/`).
-The current version has some fixes for this but it's not guaranteed to work for everything (or, custom `<base>` elements might actually interfere).
+The current version has some fetch interception for this, but it's not guaranteed to work for everything (or, custom `<base>` elements might actually interfere).
 This might be fixable with `<base href="/n/FolderName">`.
-- Literal voodoo magic (one example is [Webleste](https://celeste.r58playz.dev/) breaking in the newest version, but an [older version](https://github.com/plasma4/RuntimeFS/tree/e8ed253071cbc53d446b622aa6426e4f5c525e6b) that uses an IndexedDB architecture mysteriously works (or at least gets further?), greatly appreciated if anyone can figure out why).
+- Literal voodoo magic (one example is [Webleste](https://celeste.r58playz.dev/) breaking, although I somehow had an older version that used IndexedDB that fully worked and I lost??), greatly appreciated if anyone can figure out why.
+In some cases it may be sufficent to run [LittleExport](http://github.com/plasma4/LittleExport/) to extract necessary data.
-- RuntimeFS's regex and header settings are in localStorage (separate from the RuntimeFS export option) currently.

 > [!WARNING]
 > Folders are **not sandboxed**!
 Because RuntimeFS serves files from the same origin, uploaded scripts have unrestricted access to local data (including `localStorage`, `IndexedDB`, and `OPFS`).